ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 ## Changelog
-* [#299](https://github.com/ShishirPatil/gorilla/pull/299) Leaderboard V2.0 with new models (`Claude-3-Haiku`, `Databrick-DBRX-Instruct`), more advanced AST evaluation procedure, and updated evaluation datasets.
+* [#299](https://github.com/ShishirPatil/gorilla/pull/299) Leaderboard April 1 update with new models (`Claude-3-Haiku`, `Databrick-DBRX-Instruct`), more advanced AST evaluation procedure, and updated evaluation datasets.
 Cost and latency statistics during evaluation are also measured.
 We also released the manual that our evaluation procedure is based on, available [here](https://gorilla.cs.berkeley.edu/blogs/8_berkeley_function_calling_leaderboard.html#metrics).
 Stay tuned for a detailed blog post on the insights from the new leaderboard!
 * [#237](https://github.com/ShishirPatil/gorilla/pull/237) and [238](https://github.com/ShishirPatil/gorilla/pull/238) leaderboard update resulting from [#223](https://github.com/ShishirPatil/gorilla/pull/223); 3 new models: `mistral-large-2402`, `gemini-1.0-pro`, and `gemma`.
 * [#223](https://github.com/ShishirPatil/gorilla/pull/223) modifications to REST evaluation.